 Even the trading session can determine the spread.
 In Forex trading, for example, the spread on trading the major currency pairs can be lower than the spread for trading the minor currency pairs.

 Many brokers charge a commission, but the commission varies from one broker to another.
 As a day trader, you will never have to worry about the swap fee.
 This is because swap fees are only paid by those who leave their trades open overnight.
-This means that Day Trading can help to reduce the cost of trading online.
+This means that online Trading can help to reduce the cost of trading online.

 Finally, most brokers process deposits and withdrawals for free.
 In fact, you should steer clear of any broker that charges you a fee for making a deposit or withdrawing your profit.

 Common Day Trading Canada techniques

 Day traders use two main techniques for trading.
 These are: